 - Instead of having credit card debt, I paid off my credit card each month (I have gotten away with only one $39 finance charge due to changing banks and not changing the automatic withdrawal), which was $2,505 cheaper than the average household credit card debt (also I have earned over $800 in gift cards for reward points from this credit card)

-Keep these sabotages and problem solvers in mind, and your savings account will grow.
-Well, so long as you actually hit “send” on a transfer of money from your checking to savings (you can do this!).
+The next time you think “I can’t save money”, keep these sabotages and problem solvers in mind.
+Not only can you change your spending habits, but you can also get better at actually hitting “send” on a transfer of money from your checking to savings (you can do this!).

 Latest posts by Amanda L Grossman (see all)